Date(s) - 02/08/2017 - 28/08/2017

 Former marshall Will Kane (Gary Cooper) is preparing to leave the small town of Hadleyville, New Mexico, with his new bride, Amy (Grace Kelly), when he learns that local criminal Frank Miller has been set free and is coming to seek revenge on the marshall who turned him in.
 When he starts recruiting deputies to fight Miller, Kane is discouraged to find that the people of Hadleyville turn cowardly when the time comes for a showdown, and he must face Miller and his cronies alone.

-Saturday 19th Aug – Reg D Hunter presents “TBC”
+Saturday 19th Aug – Reg D Hunter presents “The Verdict”

 Sunday 20th Aug – Simon Evans presents “His Girl Friday”